Fishrock123/bob/readme.md

 ## Project Layout

 API reference examples sit in the top-level directory and are prefixed by `reference-`.
-The reference passthrough should be functional.

-Functional sources, sinks, and combinations relating to Node.js subsystems sit in subsystem-named directories.
-Examples include `/fs/` and `/stdio/`.
+These are functional and tested when practical, notably `reference-verify`, `reference-passthrough`, and `verify-buffered-transform`.

+Other helpers, such as `Stream()`, reside in the `/helpers/` and `/tests/helpers` directories.
+All useful and usable components in this repo are exported from `index.js` with the `bob-streams` npm module.

+Functional sources, sinks, and so on can be found in their own npm modules.
+See [Published Modules](#Published Modules).

 ### Development

+#### Tests

+`npm install && npm test`

+#### Building the addons

+The addons are presently very out-of-date.

 You must have a local install of Node master @ ~ 694ac6de5ba2591c8d3d56017b2423bd3e39f769

-#### Building the addons

 ```
 npm i node-gyp